-Originally nestled within a natural basin of hills, East Leake aimed to preserve its modest stature by restricting building heights within this geographical depression, thus blending harmoniously with its surroundings.
-However, subsequent development has stretched beyond the basin and the village's skyline has undergone alteration, resulting in a more conspicuous presence.
-Nonetheless, amidst this transformation, East Leake still boasts various green spaces and mature trees, a Friendship Garden (see Figure 9), playgrounds, and a balance pond, all of which contribute to the character of the area.
-There is also a Glebe and memorial garden.
+Nestling within a natural basin of hills, East Leake aims to preserve its connection into the countryside by restricting building heights within this geographical depression, thus retaining views and blending harmoniously with its surroundings.
+After housing expansion some development is now visible in places on the village's skyline, but the "green rim" remains largely intact.
+Amidst this transformation, the East Leake Conservation Area still boasts various green spaces and mature trees, a Friendship Garden (see Figure 9), playgrounds, and a naturalised wetland area for flood alleviation, all of which contribute to the character of the area.
+There is also The Glebe and memorial garden.